orangemiaw/Aminem/README.md

 - Bitmap for Selected Image Upload
 - Firebase Cloud Messanging for Notification
 - PhotoView for Zoom In and Zoom Out Image
-- Retrofit 2.0
+- Lottie for Animation
-- OkHttp
+- Retrofit 2.0 for RESTful API Handler
-- Lottie
+- OkHttp for HTTP Internet Reqiuest

 ## Features
 - Splash Screen